Neko-Development-Inc/NekoLang/README.md

  *  CONCAT_N     = 3003 - concatenates the last N elements on the Stack, and
  *                        puts the Result back on the Stack
- *    <n>               Number -- number of elements to concatenate *
+ *    <n>               Number -- number of elements to concatenate
+ *  CONCAT_ALL   = 3004 - concatenates all the elements on the Stack, and
+ *                        puts the Result back on the Stack *
  *  REPEAT       = 4000 - repeat the last instruction once
  *  REPEAT_N     = 4001 - repeat the last instruction N times